ijzer/cwbot-ndy/doc/readme.txt

 cwbot.modules.general.FaxModule - A module that handles faxing.
 Users can
 	send "!fax" to check what is in the fax machine and how long it has been there.
-The module has two modes of operation: announce mode and silent mode.
-NOTE: The FaxModule uses a fair amount of bandwidth.
-At the default setting of 15 seconds per refresh, it will download about 2.6 MB per minute.
-If you are not using a dedicated server, it is recommended that you DO NOT USE the FaxModule at this time.

-	Announce mode: When a new fax is received, the bot will announce it in chat.
-Also, if a user does not know the code for a monster they want to fax, they can send, in chat, the message "!fax MONSTERNAME" and the FaxModule will use fuzzy matching to determine what monster they want and automatically request it from Faxbot, then announce when the fax has arrived.
-		IMPORTANT: To use announce mode, Faxbot must be added as an admin in admin.ini and have permission "clan" if you limit this module to clan-only.
-That is, add the line:
-				   2194132 = clan
-				   to your admin.ini file.

-	Silent mode: The bot will not announce new faxes in chat.
-Users can use "!fax MONSTERNAME" to get the monster code for a Faxbot request, but the bot will not automatically request it.
+There are two main options for the FaxModule, each affecting the bandwidth usage of the bot:

+    Announce mode: If this mode is active, when a new fax is received, the bot will announce it in chat.
+This uses a lot of bandwidth, since the bot polls the clan log and downloads a lot of data every time it does (larger amounts for more busy clans; for example in our clan it is ~750 KB).
+It is recommended that you set this OFF unless cwbot is running on a dedicated server (i.e., not from your house unless you have a very fast unlimited connection).
+If this mode is off, the bot will not announce new faxes.

+    Request mode: if this mode is active, users can request faxes by using the command "!fax MONSTERNAME". cwbot will automatically figure out what monster to fax, even if MONSTERNAME does not match the actual name of the monster; for example, any of "!fax pervert", "!fax smut orc", "!fax smut_orc_perv" will correctly fax the Smut Orc Pervert.
+If this mode is off, the bot will not actually request the fax, and instead return Faxbot's monster code.

-	Note that Faxbot only allows 20 requests per day, so after that, the module will not automatically request faxes in announce mode until the next day.
-Since announce mode needs to read private messages from FaxBot, it will not work if the FaxModule's parent manager has disabled private messages.
+	Note that Faxbot only allows 20 requests per day, so after that, the module will not automatically request faxes in request mode until the next day.

+    Users can also use the "!fax" command to check what's in the fax machine.
+    If the bot is not in announce mode, it will download the clan log at this time (as previously stated, this file can be 750 KB or more) and display the most recent fax.

-	You should only use one of these, and it's recommended you place it in a MultiChannelManager that is limited to /clan if you are using announce mode.
+	You should only use one of these modules, and it's recommended you place it in a MultiChannelManager that is limited to /clan if you are using request mode.
 This will necessarily limit fax requests to clannies.
 	Otherwise, be sure to set "clan_only = true" in its configuration, as well.
-If you are using silent mode, this is not necessary, since it will not actually request faxes.
+If you are not using request mode, this is not necessary, since it will not actually request faxes.
 	Options: fax_check_interval: how often, in seconds, to check fax log (15)
              faxbot_timeout: how long to wait for a fax request (90)
              url_timeout: how many seconds to try to load fax list (15)
              faxbot_id_number: userID for faxbot (2194132)
              fax_list_url: kolspading fax list (http://goo.gl/Q352Q)
-             announce: true for announce mode, false for silent mode (true)
+             announce: true for announce mode (false)
+             allow_requests: true for request mode (true)

 cwbot.modules.general.HookahInfoModule - A module that reports on how
 	many hookahs are available using the "!hookah" command.
 Detailed